andydavies/ios-har-builder/README.md

 #ios-har-builder
 ===================

-Loads pages on Safari on iOS Simulator and builds a HTTP Archive (HAR) file for page load.
+Loads pages in iOS Safari and builds a HTTP Archive (HAR) file for page load.

 **This is work-in-progress and liable to change**